 If you forget to take a birth control pill, take it as soon as you remember.
 If you don't remember until the next day, go ahead and take two pills that day.
 If you forget to take your pills for 2 days, take two pills the day you remember and two pills the next day.
 You will then be back on schedule.
 If you miss more than two pills, call your doctor.
 You may be told to take one pill daily until Sunday and then start a new pill pack, or to discard the rest of the pill pack and start over with a new pack that day.

 Any time you forget to take a pill, you must use another form of birth control until you finish the pill pack.
 When you forget to take a pill, you increase the chance of releasing an egg from your ovary.
 If you miss your period and have forgotten to take one or more active pills, get a pregnancy test.
 If you miss two periods even though you have taken all your pills on schedule, you should get a pregnancy test.

-With some pills you may not have a period.
-Talk with your doctor before you start taking your pills about what to expect, and then follow your doctor's instructions about what to do if you don't have a period.
+With some pills, you may not have a period.
+Talk with your doctor before you start taking your pills about what to expect, and follow their instructions about what to do if you don't have a period.

-It is very important to take the mini pills (progestin only) at the exact same time each day.
-If you miss a pill or are more than three hours late for a pill you should take the pill as soon as you remember and use a backup method (such as a condom or spermicide) for the next 48 hours.
+It is very important to take the minipills at the exact same time each day.
+If you miss a pill or are more than 3 hours late for a pill, you should take the pill as soon as you remember and use a backup method (such as a condom or spermicide) for the next 48 hours.

 Are There Side Effects of Birth Control Pills?

-Yes, there are side effects of birth control pills, although the majority are not serious.
+There are side effects of birth control pills, although most are not serious.
 Side effects include: